Georgia medical care programs for uninsured and health insurance plans.

 The Medication Access Program for Solid Organ Transplant is when non-profits, volunteers, and others will help families with obtaining medications for solid organ transplant recipients.
 Apply for financial assistance as well.
 The resource can help eligible organ transplant recipients who live in Georgia get access to any and all prescription medications that they may need for solid organ transplants.
 800-736-2273.

-Georgia PeachCare for Kids is the state’s leading free or low-cost health insurance resource.
+Georgia PeachCare for Kids is the state’s leading free or low-cost health insurance plan for youth.
 It is offered for children under the age of 18 who currently lack insurance.
 All applicants need to be a legal immigrant or US citizen and also meet low income or poverty guidelines.
 The state will pay for checkups, immunizations, sick visits, eyeglasses, dental and specialist care, vision screenings, hospitalization, emergency room services, mental health care, and even prescription medications.

 Residents with a so called pre-existing medical condition can get assistance as well from PCIP, or the Pre-Existing Condition Insurance Plan.
 It is for people who have no other options and who have been denied coverage in the past.
 The state offers a wide range of health benefits, including primary and specialty care, lab work, and prescription drugs.
 Participants will need to pay some money towards their bills, premiums, deductibles and there are some out of pocket limits in place.
 Call 866-717-5826.